rohitsrao/youtube-learning/tdd_python/codemanship/04_mars_rover_duplication/README.md

 4. Naturally the longer you wait to refactor the more time it takes to refactor

 5. Test code needs to be maintained just like source code

+6. parameterized.expand takes an array of tuples with each tuple containing test data for each test case